 What are your concerns?
 For example, will you need special training or education to qualify for a new career?
 Would you have to give up some perks you’re used to in your current job?

-What kind of lifestyle, flexibility, and work-life balance would you like a career to enable?
+What kind of lifestyle, flexibility, and work-life balance would you like to experience?

-What skills do you have that you’d like to transfer to another career?
+What skills do you have that you’d like to continue using?

 What kind of tasks, projects, and initiatives would you like to be involved in?